7shi/xml7shi/README.md

 **Parser Behavior:**

 - The parser is permissive and does not perform strict XML syntax checking
-- The parser attempts to parse incomplete XML as much as possible
+- The parser attempts to parse incomplete XML (including HTML) as much as possible

 **Tag Processing:**